 Defining Roles, Relationships and Responsibilities in a Christian Marriage

 One of the many topics discussed in a Christian premarital counseling session is defining the success formula which God has given for a family – a blueprint which is based on roles, relationships and responsibilities.
 This does not mean that you always must adhere rigidly to your prescribed role, but it gives a sense of stability and security to the relationship to know what is expected of you.

 For example, who has the “final say” in disputes?
 There are many Bible verses that address marriage and role expectations.
 Ephesians 5:22 in particular says that a wife should submit to her husband joyfully.
 The Bible also states that husbands should love their wives with the same passion they hold for Christ.
 For most Christian married couples, if a husband and wife are trying to find a solution to an important issue, the husband and wife will discuss the issue openly together and ideally come to an agreement together.
 If they still disagree, the husband is often who makes the final decision, while considering his wife’s input, of course.

 Another major role to define are the day-to-day responsibilities.
 Will one or both spouses work outside the home?
 Who will hold primary responsibility for childcare, house maintenance, running errands, etc.?
 Will spouses consult each other before they make a major time commitment (such as a weekly dinner with friends)?

 Christian Premarital Counseling Questions

-Some major issues that Christian marriage counselors may bring up are:
+Some major issues that Christian marriage counselors (or anyone else you choose to use as a facilitator, such as a pastor or priest) may bring up are:

 - If you are of different faiths or denominations, how will any children be raised?
 Who will be in charge of planning religious occasions for the child, such as baptisms, confirmations, communions, etc.?